-> A lot of people don’t know that I’m quite the funny girl.
-On first impression they may see me as stern or strict, but just get to know me and you’ll see that part of me, that may shock you.
-The comedy storylines in my stage plays really brings that out in me.
+A lot of people don’t know that I’m quite a funny girl.
+On the first impression, they may see me as stern or strict, but just get to know me and you’ll see that part of me, that may shock you.
+The comedy storylines in my stage play really brings that out in me.

 What's your inspiration and how do you get motivated?